Last updated 2024-10-23.

 • A meta-analysis by de Souto Barreto et al. (2019)19 found that exercise significantly reduced falls (RR = 0.88) and injurious falls (RR = 0.74), and non-significantly reduced fractures (RR = 0.84, 95% CI 0.71–1.00).
 It compared exercise programs by type: (1) aerobic, (2) strength, (3) other (tai chi/dance), (4) multicomponent (aerobic + strength + balance).
 The meta-analysis did not find any significant differences between four types.
 (And it wasn’t a p = 0.06 situation either—most of the p-values were greater than 0.8.)

-So exercise helps with stability.
-And balance exercises might work better than other types of exercise, but it’s unclear.
+So exercise appears to help with stability.
+And balance exercises might work better than other types of exercise, but they might not work at all.

 My assessment of some claims that Outlive didn’t make, but sort of implied: